-We made a U Journey together during the five days of the retreat.
-Our mission was to help the participants to deepen their SPT practice, regardless of previous SPT experience – some participants were beginners others advanced.
+We went through a U Journey together during the five days of the retreat.
+Our mission was to help the participants to deepen their SPT practice, regardless of previous SPT experience – some participants were beginners, while others were at an advanced level.
 For this purpose, we found it very helpful to introduce a new Nordic meditation path as well as experiences out in the big Swedish nature.

-At the bottom of the U, at day three, we made a hike in silence up to a mountain top.
-At the top we had a shared meditation and some rounds of the SPT exercise Field Dance.
-In Field Dance the practice is to act from a sense of deep presence and sense of oneself, the group and the space around – to let the movements arise from that.
+At the bottom of the U, during day three, we hiked in silence up to a mountain top.
+At the top we held a shared meditation and some rounds of the SPT exercise Field Dance.
+In Field Dance the practice is to act from a sense of deep presence and sense of oneself, within the group and in relation to the surrounding space – and to let the movements arise from that.
 The view and the connection with nature up on the mountain facilitated an expansion and widening of the practice.